Jle1995/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    Adaptive websites are hardcode webpages with media queries.
+Responsive websites have units and media queries, but they take longer       to build than adaptive websites.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile first is a layout design that starts off with a mobile web screen device and it can be expand onto tablets and then desktop.
+    Desktop first is the oppositie web layout design that starts with the desktop and it contracts onto tablets and then mobile.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    It's a conversion unit that takes the percentage of the font-size 62.5% and convert them into 10px or 1 rem.
+REM is a relative length unit or relative em.

 4. How would you describe preprocessing to someone new to CSS?

+    It's a compiler for CSS.
+It's also a language that can be use to correct our code and it's a language converter turning LESS into CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    My favorite concept in preprocessing is learning LESS, which is a compiler for CSS, most of the CSS code is organize and not to much CSS is needed.
+Mixins and parametric mixins are the most confusing.
+In my own words, you have to turn CSS selectors into variables and import back into CSS.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.